insipx/material-bliss-jekyll-theme/README.md

 - Two Themes: Light and Dark
 - Fully Responsive for most devices
 - Dynamic Fuzzy Search
+- Push-out Menu to save space and create focus for users
 - Dynamic Project Page in a masonry layout built
 - The pros of dynamic webpages matched with the awesomeness of static Jekyll
 - Optimized (99/100 on testmysite by google) with Jekyll Assets and Webpack